bergercookie/mastert_present/PITCHME.md

 ### Iterative Closest Point - ICP

-- Used for registering the outputs of 2D/3D scanners
 - Starting from an initial estimation of the transform between the two point clouds, iteratively refine it by minimizing a suitable error metric.
-- Used to add new edges between already registered nodes.
+- Used for registering the outputs of 2D/3D scanners; add new edges between already registered nodes.

 ---